zack-bitcoin/amoveo/docs/design/harmonic_rng.md

 The only way P1(N) can be invarient of all these symmetries is if it is projective transformation of the amount of certainty accumulated so far.

-given that it is projective, show the result
+now that we know it is projective, show the result
 ===========

 And the amount of certainty is a projective transformation of the integers 0,1,2...

 `P1(0) = 1/2`. because this is where we start generating entropy, it is the degenerate case.
-P1(N) should approach 0 as N approaches infinity.
+P1(N) should always be < P1(N-1).

-The only projective transformation that maps the integers 0,1,2... onto the range [1/2, 0) is the harmonic sequence 1/(2+N).
+A projective transformation that maps the integers 0,1,2... onto the range [1/2, 0), is the harmonic sequence 1/(2+N).

+According to the fundamental theorem of projective geometry, this projective transformation must be the unique solution https://en.wikipedia.org/wiki/Homography

 A construction to prove the result is correct
 ============